blazeinfosec/bt2/README.md

 ## Resources

-We published a blog post with a few more details on how command and control and how to use the tool: https://blog.blazeinfosec.com/bt2-leveraging-telegram-as-a-command-control-platform/
+We published a blog post with a few more details on command and control platforms and how to use the tool: https://blog.blazeinfosec.com/bt2-leveraging-telegram-as-a-command-control-platform/

 ## Disclaimer